Louisiana Weather and Climate

 Important Louisiana Weather Resources

-Typical Louisiana Weather Patterns
+Typical Louisiana Weather Patterns and Climate

 Louisiana has a humid subtropical climate, with long, hot, humid summers and short, mild winters.
 Precipitation is frequent throughout the year, although the summer is slightly wetter than the rest of the year.
 Rainfall and humidity decrease, and daily temperature variations increase with distance from the Gulf of Mexico.

-Temperatures are generally mildly warm in the winter in the southern part of the state, with highs around New Orleans, Baton Rouge, the rest of south Louisiana, and the Gulf of Mexico averaging 66 °F, while the northern part of the state is mildly cool in the winter with highs averaging 59 °F.
+Temperatures are generally mildly warm in the winter in the southern part of the state, with highs around New Orleans, Baton Rouge, the rest of south Louisiana, and the Gulf of Mexico averaging 66 °F, while the northern part of the state is mildly cool in the winter with highs averaging 59 °F. Snow is rare, but parts of the state can experience snowfall in winter.

 Louisiana is often affected by tropical cyclones and is very vulnerable to strikes by major hurricanes.
 The entire state averages over 60 days of thunderstorms a year, more than any other state except Florida.
 Louisiana averages 27 tornadoes annually.